dxAdam/Computational_Physics/README.md

 Finally, to run the notebook you can execute each cell one-by-one using the play button, or you can ececute all cells by selecting kernel -> restart and run all cells.
 Cells that have run will have a number in square brackets to the left, and those that are still running will have an asterisk.

-When finished with jupyter/scipy-notebook you can remove the image from you computer with
+When finished with jupyter/scipy-notebook you can stop the container and remove it from your computer with
-`
+`sudo docker stop jupyter/scipy-notebook`
+`sudo docker rm jupyter/scipy-notebook`